Content protected from screenshots

 Related Questions

-What is the standard enthalpy of formation of H⁺(aq)?
+What is the role of standard enthalpies of formation in reaction enthalpy calculations?

 23